nextcord/nextcord/docs/api.rst

     Called when a HTTP request in progress either exhausts its bucket or gets a 429 response.

+    If the 429 response is a global ratelimit, then use :func:`on_global_http_ratelimit` instead.

     .. versionadded:: 2.3

     :param limit: The amount of requests that have been made under the bucket that the request correlates to.